Star City fire: Aftermath

-The management announced that it would engage in a year-long rehabilitation effort, including the importation of new rides and the reconstruction of the park, until Star City is re-opened by October 2020; however, there were plans to partially re-open within 2019 depending on the assessment on the damage caused.
-The MBC, which runs the AM station DZRH and the FM stations Love Radio, Yes The Best, Easy Rock and Radyo Natin, was able to resume operations using its secondary facilities at the BSA Twin Towers in Mandaluyong for its FM stations, and in Valenzuela and Bulacan for its AM stations.
+The management announced that it would engage in a year-long rehabilitation effort, including the importation of new rides and the reconstruction of the park, until Star City is reopened by October 2020; however, there were plans to partially reopen within 2019, depending on the assessment on the damage caused.
+MBC, which runs the AM radio station DZRH, television news channel DZRH News Television and FM stations 90.7 Love Radio, 101.1 Yes The Best, 96.3 Easy Rock and Radyo Natin, were able to resume operations using its secondary facilities at the BSA Twin Towers in Mandaluyong for its FM stations, and in Valenzuela and Bulacan for its AM stations.

-The venues for Ballet Manila's scheduled performance of Giselle were moved, from the Aliw and Star Theaters to the Cultural Center of the Philippines Complex.
+The venues for Ballet Manila's scheduled performance of Giselle were moved from the Aliw and Star Theaters to the Cultural Center of the Philippines Complex.
 The MBC's National Choral Competitions, which were to take place at the Star Theater by December 2019, were also cancelled.